danpaul/postulation/README.md

 * Security
   * ensure knex is escaping character and raw queries are safe
 * Bugs
+  * X Babel compilation not working
+  * X If user has not yet voted for a node, downvote as the first vote does not work
   * downvote inactive on newly created path: https://monosnap.com/file/gnHxtmuQ5hgHU0OYJOqz40tTPZUlDy
   * Vote history for non-logged in user: http://take.ms/Px7Kkc
   * https://monosnap.com/file/yIjldZsvpP54fgLBCxxxuxGbLyrLV9